gotr00t0day/exp0s3d/README.md

 🔑 Nuclei AI Authentication
 --------------------
-• First, visit https://cloud.projectdiscovery.io to create a free PDCP API key.
+• First, visit https://cloud.projectdiscovery.io to create a free PDCP API key.<br>
-• Run the nuclei -auth command in your terminal.
+• Run the nuclei -auth command in your terminal.<br>
-• When prompted, enter the API key you obtained from the PDCP website.
+• When prompted, enter the API key you obtained from the PDCP website.<br>

 🎯 Who Is This For?
 ----------------